History of cities: 20th century

 Growth of cities continued through the twentieth century and increased dramatically in the Third World (including India, China, and Africa), due to industrialization, active promotion of urbanization, and other factors.

 Urban planning became widespread and professionalized.
 At the turn of the century, the "garden city" model became the icon of a self-contained, comprehensively designed, residential and commercial settlement.
 Professional urban planners appeared in large numbers, not only to design cities, but to provide technical expertise to their administration.

 Cities in the great depression of the 1930s, especially those with a base in heavy industry, were hard hit by unemployment.
 In the U.S. urbanization rate increased forty to eighty percent during 1900–1990.
 Today the world's population is slightly over half urban, and continues to urbanize, with roughly a million people moving into cities every 24 hours worldwide.

-During the 20th century, car ownership has increased steady, parallel with suburban sprawl, highways and other development for the car.
+During the 20th century, car ownership has increased steadily, parallel with suburban sprawl, highways and other development for the car.
 Awareness of ecology in the mid-20th century created the environmental movement, which has addressed the need for sustainable development.

 In the second half of the twentieth century, deindustrialization (or "economic restructuring") in the West led to poverty, homelessness, and urban decay in formerly prosperous cities.
 America's "Steel Belt" became a "Rust Belt" and cities such as Detroit, Michigan, and Gary, Indiana began to shrink, contrary to the global trend of massive urban expansion.
 Under the Great Leap Forward and subsequent five-year plans continuing today, the People's Republic of China has undergone concomitant urbanization and industrialization to become the world's leading manufacturer.